Valencia Special Needs Trust Attorneys

 Do you have a loved one who has special needs?
 If so, you definitely need

-In an effort to negate such results, we have found that some advisors
+disastrous results.
+In an effort to negate such results, we have found

-inheritance in a lawsuit (e.g., divorce, car accident, bankruptcy, etc.)
+could lose the inheritance in a lawsuit (e.g., divorce, car accident,

-or simply fail to use the funds “properly.”
-Second, this “solution”
+bankruptcy, etc.) or simply fail to use the funds “properly.”

-— they fail to deftly draft that special needs trust to address
+special needs trusts — they fail to deftly draft that special needs

 What Exactly Does a Good Special Needs Plan Look Like?

 It's actually not that hard to create.
 However, a good special needs trust

 and plan always requires a team of potential “helpers.”

 Contrary to popular belief, the trustee of such a plan should almost never